jeffhandley/QuickReactions/README.md

 1. Use Gulp to improve the development workflow
 1. Extract a React.js component from the code and render it on the server
 1. Introduce a client-side React.js component (without JSX) to render on the page
-1. Refactor the client-side component to use JSX
+1. [TODO] *Refactor the client-side component to use JSX*
-1. Integrate the server-side and client-side React.js usage, achieving an "Isomorphic" page
+1. [TODO] *Integrate the server-side and client-side React.js usage, achieving an "Isomorphic" page*

 Let's get started!